 The Bottom Line

 Bitcoin is booming, and its popularity is only expected to grow over time.
-With this expanding ownership of Bitcoin, mining is also evolving and more companies are trying out mining hardware.
-From CPU to GPU, and now to ASIC, the steady evolution of mining hardware will only continue to add to Bitcoin’s profitability.
+With this expanding ownership of Bitcoin, mining is also evolving and more companies are trying out crypto mining hardware.
+From CPU to GPU, and now to ASIC, the steady evolution of crypto mining hardware will only continue to add to Bitcoin’s profitability.